-- those parts of electoral areas D, E, F and I of the Cowichan Valley Regional District shaded light grey on Schedule U, UDPA6 Floodplain Hazard - Regional designated as floodplain in June 1984 by the Province of BC and mapped in the Mapped Floodplains in BC (Historical) dataset, and parcels that contain known floodplains identified in the Lower Cowichan / Koksilah River Integrated Flood Management Plan by Northwest Hydraulic Consultants (2009). - those parts of electoral areas E and F of the Cowichan Valley Regional District shaded dark grey on Schedule U, UDPA6 Floodplain Hazard - Regional (Cowichan River), including parcels that contain areas identified as zones A or B in the Assessment of Flooding and Erosion Potential of Cowichan River near Riverbottom Road ("Hardy BBT Report") by consulting engineers Hardy BBT Ltd. (1989). - those parts of electoral area I of the Cowichan Valley Regional District hatched black on Schedule U, UDPA6 Floodplain Hazard Regional (Youbou Lands).
+- those parts of electoral areas F and I of the Cowichan Valley Regional District shaded light grey on Schedule U, UDPA6 Floodplain Hazard - Regional designated as floodplain in June 1984 by the Province of BC and mapped in the Mapped Floodplains in BC (Historical) dataset. - those parts of electoral area I of the Cowichan Valley Regional District hatched black on Schedule U, UDPA6 Floodplain Hazard Regional (Youbou Lands).